The person who says it cannot be done should not interrupt the person doing it. (Chinese proverb)

 Extra oxygen - either by a mask or nasal prongs, or in a hyperbaric oxygen chamber - can be life saving at times.

-Although still controversial, some cases of gangrene are treated by administering oxygen under pressure greater than that of the atmosphere (hyperbaric) to the patient in a specially designed chamber.
+Although still controversial, some cases of gangrene can be treated by administering oxygen under pressure greater than that of the atmosphere (hyperbaric) to the patient in a specially designed chamber.
+In other words, hyperbaric oxygen therapy (HBOT) is breathing oxygen at pressures greater than sea level and requires the entire patient be enclosed in a pressure vessel ("chamber").
+It is not achieved by topical application of oxygen to the limb.

 The theory behind using hyperbaric oxygen is that more oxygen will become dissolved in the patient's bloodstream, and therefore, more oxygen will be delivered to the gangrenous areas helping to treat gangrene.
 Hyperbaric treatment, helping a person to quickly oxygenate the blood, is usually done once a day for months at a time.